hirnahate/labs/README.md

 ## 💻 Projects
 Here are some of the projects you'll find in this repository:

-1. **Project Name**
+1. Covid Folder
-   - 📁 Description: Brief overview of what this project is about.
+   - 📁 Description: With text files containing variuous information, I created a database to access this information for various states.
    - 🛠️ Skills Used: List of technologies, languages, or concepts applied.

-2. **Project Name**
+2. Games Folder
-   - 📁 Description: Brief overview of what this project is about.
+   - 📁 Description: There are a few programs in ths folder, but all involve some sort of guessing game
-   - 🛠️ Skills Used: List of technologies, languages, or concepts applied.
+   - 🛠️ Skills Used: random values, languages, or concepts applied.

-*(Update this section as you add more projects!)*

 ---